bitmuster/AnyMate/README.txt

 Automated execution of bash code snippets via Tkinter-GUI or command-line.

 AnyMate is a small desktop automation utility for lazy people.
 It's purpose is the execution of bash script snippets.
-It is target are scripts and complicated commands that to complex to remember, but are not worth enough to write a real bash script for them.
+It's target are scripts and complicated commands that to complex to remember, but are not worth enough to write a real bash script for them.
 Snippets can be loaded from a configuration file.
 Before execution, they can be edited in the GUI.